lit/lit.dev/packages/lit-dev-content/site/docs/tools/publishing.md

 *   Publish your `.d.ts` typings in your npm package.

- For more information, see [Providing good TypeScript typings](/docs/components/defining/#typescript-typings).
+ For more information about `HTMLElementTagNameMap`, see [Providing good TypeScript typings](/docs/components/defining/#typescript-typings).

 ### Self-define elements